utopia-foss/utopia/README.md

 ```

 to enter the virtual environment, where the Utopia Command Line Interface (CLI) is available.
+(If you later want to exit the virtual environment, call the `deactivate` command.)

-The `utopia` command gives you control over running and evaluating model simulations:
+The `utopia` command is now available and gives you control over running and evaluating model simulations:

 ```bash
 utopia run dummy